A Guide To Using Personal Credit Cards For Business Expenses

 Keeping your business purchases exclusively confined to one card is helpful in a number of ways.
 If you’re an employee, you’ll be able to report your business expenditures more easily.
 And regardless of whether you’re an employee or the owner of a business, confining your business purchases to one separate card will make dealing with the IRS less painful in the event of an audit.
 If you charge business and personal expenses on the same card, you may have a harder time proving to the IRS that your business charges really were business charges.

 Don’t Use Your Debit Card

 Even if you don’t get a separate card for business use, whatever you do, don’t make business purchases on your debit card.
 Doing so is a good way to get a hold placed on your own money.

 Entities like hotels and rental car agencies will typically place a hold on your card — often for hundreds of dollars.
 In this way, work-related purchases can end up sapping your personal funds.
 Don’t do it!

 Be Wary Of Affecting Your Personal Credit Score

 If you use a separate personal credit card for all your business-related expenses, know that you can negatively impact your personal credit score with your business purchases.
 If you charge a large business purchase to your card, your credit utilization ratio will be affected until you get reimbursed.
 Your credit utilization ratio is the amount of debt you have vs. the amount of your credit limit.

 For this reason, if you’re applying for a loan of some kind, you might want to avoid doing so while you have a large as-yet-unreimbursed business expense on your card.
-If you do, you may well end up paying a higher interest rate on your loan.
+If you don’t, you may well end up paying a higher interest rate on your loan.

 Pay Off Your Card As Soon As You’re Reimbursed